Ochlology

 sincere efforts to conform.

 probably come up with examples of his own.
-I find the stories
+As for my experience,

 a young lawyer from Waco, Jaworksi became a soldier in World War II,